 Abstract: In recent years, a number of philosophers, psychologists, and neuroscientists have advocated for an “interactive turn” in social-cognition research; that is, to create experimental designs that are interactive, rather than merely observational.
 The practical aim of this proposal – to make the experiments that we use to study social cognition more ecologically valid – is laudable.
 However, we think that the notion of interaction is not suitable for this task: as it is currently deployed in the social cognition literature, this notion leads to serious conceptual and methodological confusion.
 In this paper, we tackle this confusion on three fronts: 1) the “interactionist” definition of interaction; 2) the composite nature of social interactions; and 3) the significance of genuine versus ersatz interactivity.
 In each of these respects, we argue, the notion of interaction stands to obscure, rather than illuminate, an accurate understanding of human social cognition.

 Abstract: Both mindreading and stereotyping are important forms of social cognition that play a huge role in our everyday lives, but little attention has been paid to the question of how these two processes are related.
 This paper offers a theory of the influence of stereotyping on mental-state attribution that draws on hierarchical predictive coding accounts of action prediction.
 It is argued that the key to understanding the key to understanding the relation between stereotyping and mindreading lies in the fact that stereotypes often centrally involve character-trait attributions, which play a systematic role in action prediction.

-Australasian Journal of Philosophy (in press).
+Australasian Journal of Philosophy (2018).
 Book Note: Hutto, D. & Myin, E., Evolving Enactivism: Basic Minds Meet Content.
 MIT Press.

 iCog Blog (2017).
 "How stereotypes shape our perceptions of other minds."